oh, june

 earlier this week

-i feel like someone who was once your intense singular joy/ now and again, an invisible naturalist, poet, neologist and crone
+i feel like someone who was once your intense singular joy/ but now and once again,

 i feel like someone you forgot to mention the Hilma Af Klint show to

-i feel like someone losing our intimacy
+i feel like someone losing “our” intimacy

 exponentially, by the second, against a shot clock in an un-united center